YorkshireKev/cli-labyrinth/README.md

 ## How to Download and Run

-You can clone the repo and build the project using Go, but I've also created pre-built binaries for Linux, MacOS and Windows.
+You can clone the repo and build the project using Go, but I've also created pre-built binaries for Linux and MacOS.
 You can download the required binary from [itch.io](https://yorkshirekev.itch.io/cli-labyrinth)

-To play CLI-Labyrinth, simply unzip the downloaded file into a directory and run the executable in a Linux or macOS shell:
+To play CLI-Labyrinth, simply unzip the downloaded file into a directory and run the executable in a Linux or MacOS shell:

 ```bash
 ./cli-labyrinth